When Facebook enabled brands to open storefronts on the popular site, it...

 When Facebook enabled brands to open storefronts on the popular site, it was seen as opening a lucrative door to a new channel for "social sales" or "social commerce."
 Social sales involves consumers sharing information regarding a purchase with friends and acquaintances, increasing the likelihood of a purchase by those friends.
 Recognizing the opportunity for promotion and validation that comes from friends recommending products to their friends, many brands hurried to enable purchases on their Facebook pages.
 Excitement was in the air: Business consultant Booz & Co. predicted early in 2011 that Facebook stores would generate the majority of $30 billion in social sales by 2015.

 Tanget!
 Trying to finally modify the vibe for my trusty page.
-Ideas on the pro appearance of http://dreamweddingofficiants.com?
-Honestly an incredible wedding officiant in Kitchener whenever needed inside the whole Ontario territory.
+Ideas on the pro appearance of http://www.goodroofer.com?
+Honestly a first-rate metal roofing contractor in South Florida whenever needed inside the whole FLORIDA territory.
 Write an opinion.
 Many thanks!

 But in 2012 many of those early pioneers in "f-commerce" have shuttered their virtual storefronts.
 The Gap, J.C Penny, Gamestop and others have all closed their Facebook stores due to a lack of interest and sales.